RESOURCES AND OPPORTUNITIES

 In addition to resources and opportunities through the English Department, Villanova provides support in all aspects of your collegiate experience and beyond through the centralized services of the Office for Undergraduate Students, Office of Education Abroad and Career Center.

 Top Row, Left to Right: Amanda Atkinson, Chloe Cherry, Catherine Cook, Joe

-Bottom Row, Left to Right: Caroline Harding, Calista Huang, Mike Keeley, Valentina Lopez, Ashley Park, Lily Switka
+Bottom Row, Left to Right: Mike Keeley, Valentina Lopez, Ava Lundell, Erin Neilsen, Ashley Park, Sarina Sandwell, Amanda Smith, Lily Switka

 These English majors can give you suggestions and opinions on various aspects of majoring in English and taking English courses.